IMPORTANT SIDE EFFECT INFORMATION

 - Tumor lysis syndrome (TLS).
 TLS is caused by the fast breakdown of cancer cells.
 TLS can cause kidney failure and the need for dialysis treatment, abnormal heart rhythm, seizure, and sometimes death.
 Your healthcare provider may do blood tests to check you for TLS

-The most common side effects of IMBRUVICA® include: diarrhea, muscle and bone pain, tiredness, bruising, nausea, rash, and upper respiratory tract infection.
+The most common side effects of IMBRUVICA® include: diarrhea, muscle and bone pain, rash, nausea, bruising, tiredness, and fever.

 Diarrhea is a common side effect in people who take IMBRUVICA®.
 Drink plenty of fluids during treatment with IMBRUVICA® to help reduce your risk of losing too much fluid (dehydration) due to diarrhea.
 Tell your healthcare provider if you have diarrhea that does not go away.